 3. Emotions vs. facts: Identify "facts" so you can slowly detach from the painful emotions of the past.

 Sometimes if you've survived trauma, you lose your trust in yourself or the world and other people.
-This is because part of you can't be sure it won't happen again even as irrational as this may seem, but like above I mentioned how we reenact our trauma.
+This is because part of you can't be sure it won't happen again, even as irrational as this may seem; we reenact our trauma.

 Try this exercise below.

 - Remember how it made you feel.
-Dive into emotions and how it made you feel when the trauma, abuse, or betrayal occurred.
+Dive into emotions you experienced when trauma, abuse, or betrayal occurred.
 How does it make you feel now?
 How do you feel about that person?

 - Fold or draw a line, dividing a piece of paper into two parts.
 On one side, label it "Emotions" and write down all the emotions that came up in the last step.